brunomaga/brunomaga.github.io/_posts/2019-12-01-Bayesian-Variational-Inference-GMM.md

 \label{eq_joint}
 $$

 The inference problem is to compute the conditional probability of the latent variables $z$ given the observations $x$ in $X$, i.e. conditioning on the data and compute the posterior $p(z \mid x)$.
+For many models, this evidence integral does not have a closed-form solution or requires an exponential time to compute.

 There are several approaches to inference, comprising algorithms for exact inference (Brute force, The elimination algorithm, Message passing (sum-product algorithm, Belief propagation), Juntion tree algorithm), and for approximate inference (Loopy belief propagation, Variational (Bayesian) inference, Stochastic simulation / sampling / Markov Chain Monte Carlo).
 Why do we need approximate methods after all?
 Simple because for many cases, we cannot directly compute the posterior distribution, i.e. the posterior is on an **intractable** form --- often involving integrals --- which cannot be (easily) computed.
 This post focuses on the field of Variational Inference with mean-field approximation.